Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/topicpapers_talgebra_11_pr.md

 </div>
 <div class='question question'>

 Verity thinks of a number.
 She multiplies it by $7$ then adds $8$.
-If the resulting number did she think of in the first place?
+If the resulting number is $71$ what number did she think of in the first place?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>Verity thinks of a number.
 She multiplies it by $7$ then adds $8$.
-If the resulting number did she think of in the first place?
+If the resulting number is $71$ what number did she think of in the first place?
 </code></pre>
 </div>